dmcarth/Cue/README.md

 ```
 // Lines beginning with two or more slashes are considered comments.
 ```

-All comments are block elements, meaning that they take over the entire line they're on.
-If a line does not begin with `//` it can not be a comment.

 ### Ending
 Every great work deserves closure.
 When you've reached the end of your story simply put: